-Featured buildings and structures without community goes against our core image of the community.
+Featured buildings and structures without community go against our core image of the community.
 It is not encouraged to use ominous photos of black and white images and empty structures.
-These images are allowed in moderation when balanced with community forward images.
+These images may be used in moderation when balanced with community forward images or where they highlight a specific topic for effect.